AstroTechies/astroneermodding/docs/guides/basicSetup.rst

 -------------------------

 First create a new folder in your ``AstroneerModding`` folder called ``GameFiles``.
 This will be where you will extract the game files to.
+Next, you will need to find your Astroneer's .pak file by going to where you have Astroneer installed.
+The usual location for this is ``C:\Program Files (x86)\Steam\steamapps\common\ASTRONEER\Astro\Content\Paks``.
-Then go to where you have Astroneer installed.
-On Steam you can find it by right clicking on Astroneer then going to ``Properties`` and then ``Local Files > Browse``.
+you can find it on Steam by right clicking on Astroneer then going to ``Properties`` and then ``Local Files > Browse``.
 From there go to the sub folder ``Astro\Content\Paks`` and copy the ``Astro-WindowsNoEditor.pak`` files to your ``GameFiles`` folder.
 Finally in your ``GameFiles`` folder right click on the ``Astro-WindowsNoEditor.pak`` file and select